- Number of students per year: approximately three

-Please bring a portfolio of drawings, paintings, photographs of three dimensional work etc, to your interview.
+You will be asked to share a portfolio of drawings, paintings, photographs of three dimensional work, etc. in your interview.
 The work you included in your portfolio should be fairly recent, and not just what you did for your GCSEs.

 We like to see one or more working sketch books kept over a period of time in support of the development of your work, together with between 10 and 15 other examples of work.
 Where possible, please include a variety of media (eg. work in pencil, ink, and colour, and evidence of three-dimensional work such as sculpture, montages or textiles).
 Choose work which you can talk about with enthusiasm.

 When we're assessing your portfolio we will take into account the level of teaching input and support that was available to you while you were preparing it.

 Deferred and post A-Level entry

 We're happy to consider applications for deferred entry in Architecture.
 Spending time abroad experiencing different cultures and practices of architecture, and visiting major buildings can be helpful.
 Taking an art foundation course and gaining work experience in an architectural firm are also valued, but neither are necessary before you start your course.

 Find out how to apply to study at Jesus.